 A trip to Holland won’t be complete without tasting traditional Dutch herring.
 It’s not served in restaurants, so many travellers get confused – where to find it?
 In Holland herring is sold as street food.
-And here are five best places where you can eat herring in the center of Amsterdam!
+And here are the best places where you can eat herring in the center of Amsterdam!

 - Frens Haringhandel.
 Singel 468/ Koningsplein (next to the Flower Market).
 Open: Monday and Sunday 12:00 – 18:00, Tuesday to Saturday 11:00 – 18:00.

 - Volendammer Haringhandel.
 Spui 7 (you will see it if you are walking down Kalverstraat, Amsterdam’s most famous shopping street, near Waterstones book store).